AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/tmpfs.rst

    memory.

    This mount does not depend on CONFIG_TMPFS.
-If CONFIG_TMPFS is not set, the user visible part of tmpfs is not build.
+If CONFIG_TMPFS is not set, the user visible part of tmpfs is not built.
 But the internal mechanisms are always present.

 2) glibc 2.2 and above expects tmpfs to be mounted at /dev/shm for